00011456/WebTech/00011456/README.md

 If you want just look at the final version go to - [Netlify](https://00011456.netlify.app/).
 If you wan to play around, follow some steps:

+    Clone this repo to your local machine.
+    Using the terminal, navigate to the cloned repo.
+    Install all the neccessary dependencies, as stipulated in the package.json file.
+    Run it using live server or just open through .html file